Skip to content

 Custom Registry Configuration

-By default, the registry loads its data from predefined locations.
+The registry uses a modern data management system with automatic updates and fallback mechanisms.
 You can customize this with the RegistryConfig class:

 from openai_model_registry import ModelRegistry, RegistryConfig